LegoTypes/ha-synthetic-sensors/docs/Dev/architecture_overview.md

 resolve to values but we avoid this step to allow these handlers to use that entity reference first.

 1. **Metadata Function Detection**: Identifies `metadata()` function calls in formulas
-2. **MetadataHandler Processing**: Processes metadata functions with access to ReferenceValue objects containing original references
-3. **Function Replacement**: Replaces metadata function calls with their resolved results
+2. **Function Replacement**: Replaces metadata function calls with their resolved results
-4. **Context Preservation**: Maintains ReferenceValue objects in context for subsequent processing
+3. **Context Preservation**: Maintains ReferenceValue objects in context for subsequent processing

 Entity Reference Handlers, e.g., Metadata functions receive ReferenceValue objects with original entity references (e.g., `sensor.power_meter`), not prematurely resolved values (e.g., `1000.0`), enabling proper metadata lookup.